btbroot/ocds-ru/README.md

 Other data including these in directories "sketchplans", "plangraphs", "notifications", "protocols", "purchasedocs" are also of interest, but we haven't found any regulations for them.

+## Implementation
+Since the official system doesn't publish the data according to OCDS, we'll create a secondary publisher by first mirroring the data.

+### mirror-update
+This make target updates the local mirror of the data egressed.
+In order to keep it small enough for piloting, we'll start to mirror only one region (at the time of writing the mirror size is about 1 Gb).

+After syncronizing, the mirror content gets commited to Git repository.